ruXlab/localnode/README.md

 ![build status](https://github.com/ruXlab/pokefork/actions/workflows/tests.yml/badge.svg)

-PokeFork is an open-source library project designed to empower developers working with Ethereum Virtual Machine (EVM) networks.
+PokeFork is an open-source library project designed to empower developers working with Ethereum Virtual Machine (EVM) based networks.
-It allows to run a local development or forked node of the Ethereum-like network using Hardhat or Foundry Anvil and interact with it from your Java/Kotlin/Scala code.
+It allows to run a local development or forked node of the Ethereum-like network using **Hardhat or Foundry Anvil** and interact with it from your Java/Kotlin/Scala code.

 ## Motivation